-The word LINE in this section represents an integer, and denotes the number of the line in the source file where the construction occurred.
-Several instances of LINE in the same construction can denote different lines.
+The word ANNO in this section represents an annotation, and denotes among other things the number of the line in the source file where the construction occurred.
+See erl_anno(3) for details.
+Several instances of ANNO in the same construction can denote different annotations.